 Integrated tools: Our free ATS works smoothly with fractional recruiters, giving consistency across projects.

-Accountability from day one: Dover’s recruiting model makes sure recruiters are incentivized for good outcomes, not just activity.
+Accountability from day one: Dover’s recruiting model makes sure recruiters are incentivized for good outcomes, not volume, and verified client reviews on every recruiter profile back that up.

 The Dover Way puts startup success over recruiting industry standards.
 We’ve designed our model around what actually works for growing companies.